CameronShum/Automated-Text-Message-Sending/README.md

 - [Ngrok](https://ngrok.com/)

 ## Usage
+1) Download MessageResponse.py and info.txt.
-1) Open MessageSending.py.
+2) Open MessageResponse.py.
-2) Open a seperate command prompt to tunnel the server to a webhook.
+3) Open a seperate command prompt to tunnel the server to a webhook.
-3) Navigate to the activated ngrok.exe environment, type
+4) Navigate to the activated ngrok.exe environment, type
 ```
 $ngrok http 5000
 ```
-4) Copy the forwarding address: http://<span></span>XXXXXXXX.ngrok.io
+5) Copy the forwarding address: http://<span></span>XXXXXXXX.ngrok.io
 ```
 ngrok by @inconshreveable                                                                               (Ctrl+C to quit)